 - 2.1.
-All ECU's must be shipped to Mark Boos of Precision Marine to be calibrated.
-The top three finishers in each race, plus a random pick (draw straws) will make their ECU's available Mark Boos.
+At the discretion of the APBA Technical inspector, ECUs may be collected at each event and checked for proper calibration and sent to Mark Boos of Precision Marine.
+The top three finishers in each race, plus a random pick (draw straws) will make their ECUs available to Mark Boos.
 Failure to either make the ECU available, or if the ECU is found upon inspection to have been previously tampered with or adjusted, will result in an immediate disqualification for the race, and a yellow, or red card, and a fine of up to \$1000 at the discretion of the event referee. - 2.2 NO MODIFICATIONS TO SPEC.
 ECU'S. The conducting club reserves the right to swap ECUs with any boat at any time.
 (Team will be allowed time to test the new ECU to make sure it works properly.)